bencroker/templating-for-performance-in-craft-cms/README.md

 1. Set up a section with the slug `articles` and the fields `order` (number field) and `relatedEntries` (entries field).
 3. Copy the templates in the `templates` folder to your project.
 3. Optionally create and import a feed using the FeedMe plugin pointed at the `feed.twig` template.
-4. Visit the listing templates (`your-domain/listing/0` - `your-domain/listing/10`) in your browser.
+4. Visit `http://your-domain/slides` in your browser.

 ## License